Avelous/avelous/README.md

 </h4>

 <h4>
-I am a keen Web3 Software Engineer, Leveraging my prowess in building the future of tech and finance
+I am a keen Web3 Fullstack Developer, Leveraging my prowess in building the future of tech and finance

 </h4>